-The Indenture provides that if a CAA Early Termination Date is designated, the Notes will be redeemed on such CAA Early Termination Date.
-Holders of Notes purchased at a premium or Holders of Notes that are entitled to payments of interest only may not recover their investments in any such Notes if a CAA Early Termination Date occurs.
-See "Description of the Notes - Scheduled Maturity Date and Early Redemption Date".
+The Indenture provides that if a CAA Early Termination Date is designated as a result of the occurrence of a CAA Trigger Event, the Notes will be redeemed on such CAA Early Termination Date.
+Holders of Notes purchased at a premium and Holders of Notes that are entitled to payments of interest only may not recover their investments in any such Notes if a CAA Early Termination Date occurs.
+See "Description of the Notes -Maturity Date and Early Redemption Date".